 Amid all the Progressive wailing and conservative faux victory laps, last week’s “filibuster reform” came out pretty much as I had expected it.

 Our Federal legislative bodies on Capitol Hill continue to stick pretty close to what the Eighteenth Century powdered wig framers had intended.
-As a moderating influence to that rabble called the House of Representatives, the Senate is, by design, the “adult in the room.”
-Some rabble-rousers, such as Sen.… [Read more]
+As a moderating influence to that rabble called the House of Representatives, the Senate is, by design, the “adult in the room.” … [Read more]